5 Reasons to Get Your PhD in Forensic Psychology

 A PhD in Forensic Psychology can provide you with the academic credentials to be viewed as an expert in your field.
 As you take your doctoral courses, you’ll analyze seminal works in forensic psychology, engage in decision-making using relevant ethics codes, and conduct pioneering research, enabling you to gain the critical skills and insights to create real and lasting positive change in the legal system and community settings.

-- You’ll graduate as a forensic psychologist.
+- You’ll graduate as a forensic psychology professional.

 Graduating with a PhD in Psychology with a forensics specialization may require additional training or coursework to enter the field.
-When you enroll in a specialized PhD in Forensic Psychology degree program, you’ll be graduating as a forensic psychologist prepared to enter the criminal justice system and make an immediate difference in populations such as the incarcerated, recently released offenders, the mentally ill, and juvenile offenders.
+When you enroll in a specialized PhD in Forensic Psychology degree program, you’ll be graduating as a forensic psychology professional prepared to enter the criminal justice system and make an immediate difference in populations such as the incarcerated, recently released offenders, the mentally ill, and juvenile offenders.

 Start making a difference with a PhD in forensic psychology

 With six specializations to choose from, along with a general program, this specialized doctoral degree program is ideal for professionals who must balance work and family commitments.
+Walden also offers a Fast-Track Option for students who wish to complete their doctorate in less time.
+To take advantage of this option, students take additional courses and begin their dissertation early to expedite their path through the program.
+The Fast-Track option is currently available for all specializations.

 The PhD in Forensic Psychology is not a licensure program and does not prepare an individual to become a licensed psychology professional.